-ENGS 159 Molecular Sensors and Nanodevices in Biomedical Engineering
+ENGS 159: Molecular Sensors & Nanodevices in Biomedical Engineering

-Introduction to fundamentals and major types of molecular sensor systems, scaling laws of device miniaturization, and detection mechanisms, including molecular capture mechanisms; electrical, optical, and mechanical transducers; microarray analysis of biomolecules; semiconductor and metal nanosensors; microfluidic systems; and microelectromechanical systems (MEMS, BioMEMS) design, fabrication and applications for bioengineering.
-Three lab sessions are designed to gain hands-on experience on microfluidic chip and soft lithography, gold nanorods-based biomolecular sensors, micro-reactors using colloidal Chemistry in engineering of nanoparticles for biomedical applications in sensing and imaging.
+Introduction to fundamentals and major types of molecular sensor systems, scaling laws of device miniaturization, and detection mechanisms, including molecular capture mechanisms; electrical, optical, and mechanical transducers; micro-array analysis of biomolecules; semiconductor and metal nanosensors; microfluidic systems; and microelectromechanical systems (MEMS, BioMEMS) design, fabrication and applications for bioengineering.
+Three lab sessions are designed to gain hands-on experience on microfluidic chip and soft lithography, gold nanorods-based biomolecular sensors, micro-reactors using colloidal chemistry in engineering of nanoparticles for biomedical applications in sensing and imaging.

-Prerequisites: ENGS 22, CHEM 6, or equivalent Instructor: Zhang
+Prerequisites: ENGS 22, CHEM 6, or equivalent

-ENGS 160 Biotechnology and Biochemical Engineering
+ENGS 160: Biotechnology and Biochemical Engineering

 A graduate section of ENGS 35 involving a project and extra class meetings.
 Not open to students who have taken ENGS 35.
-Enrollment is limited to 6.

-Prerequisites: MATH 3, CHEM 5, BIOL 12 or BIOL 13 and permission of instructor
+Prerequisites: MATH 3, CHEM 5, BIOL 12 or BIOL 13 and permission of the instructor

-ENGS 161 Metabolic Engineering
+ENGS 161: Metabolic Engineering

 Metabolic engineering combines aspects of chemical engineering, systems biology and synthetic biology.
 This course focuses on developing a quantitative understanding of metabolic processes within the cell.
 Although metabolism is a complex process, it is determined by a small number of physical constraints, including enzyme activity, mass balance and thermodynamics.
 In this course you will learn to perform a mass balance, construct and analyze a stoichiometric network, simulate a series of kinetic reactions, and analyze isotope tracer experiments.
 Key genetic techniques, including CRISPR, will be presented.
 Computational analysis will be performed using COBRA and Equilibrator via Python and associated tools in the Python Data Science stack.
 These tools will be applied first to several canonical examples from the metabolic engineering literature and then to a project of your choosing.

-Prerequisites: ENGS 35/160 and a non-introductory course in biochemistry or molecular biology, or permission of instructor
+Prerequisites: Engineering Sciences 35/160 and a non-introductory course in biochemistry or molecular biology, or permission.